guitarvydas/play/kai/obsidian-thoughts.md

 ---

 plugins used
-- Exalidraw
+- Excalidraw
 -- I draw a lot of drawings
 --- I use draw.io (standalone) for tech work
 --- I use Excalidraw to make sketches and to communicate ideas
 - Publish
 - Advanced Slides
 -- built-in slides plugin is enough for my purposes
---- probably subsumes by the tool Slider
+--- probably subsumed by the tool Slider

 ---

 YouTube series
-- Nicole
+- Nicole van der Hoeven

 ---